Messi-Lionel/SENG-Assignment-2/README.md

 # SENG - assignment 2

-This programme is an add-on to assignment1.
+This program is an add-on to assignment 1.

-It can be used by up to 5 users and each user can have 2 investments.
+Up to 5 users can use it and each user can have 2 investments.

 It also saves the details of all users to a txt file.

+IT TOOK ME 3 HOURS TO DO THIS SHIT...